rackerlabs/slappy/tests/README.md

 Now build and start the docker containers using a makefile:

 1. Move into the tests directory: `cd tests`
-2. `make build-docker-images` to build the images
-3. `make start-containers` to start the containers
+2. `make start-containers` to build the images and start the containers
+3. `make check-containers` will fail if either bind or slappy are not running

+##### Running the tests

+Install some dependencies and run the tests

+1. `make write-test-config` will write out a `test.conf` file for the tests
+2. `pip install tox` - tox is used to run the tests
+3. `tox -e py27` will run the tests